apptainer/singularity-userdocs/singularity_and_docker.rst

 Making use of private images from Private Registries
 --------------------------------------------------------------

-Authentication is required to access *private* images that reside in the Docker Hub.
+Authentication is required to access *private* images that reside in Docker Hub.
 Of course, private images can also reside in **private registries**.
-Accounting for locations *other* than the Docker Hub is easily achieved.
+Accounting for locations *other* than Docker Hub is easily achieved.

 In the complete command line specification